-As outlined in Physiology of IR, exercise is a critical cornerstone in helping insulin-resistant horses.
-Exercise is also important for horses with PPID (Pituitary Pars Intermedia Dysfunction)/Cushing's Disease.
+As outlined in Physiology of EMS, exercise is a critical cornerstone in helping horses with Equine Metabolic Syndrome (EMS).
+Exercise is also important for horses with Pituitary Pars Intermedia Dysfunction/Cushing's Disease (PPID).
 Whether a horse is successfully brought back from a laminitic or founder event depends heavily on the slow and steady building of a true exercise program.

 In laminitis caused by metabolic issues (endocrinopathic laminitis), these first steps must be in place before starting a work regimen: